vdsabev/overstate/README.md

 ## Arrow Functions
 Be careful with those if you're using `this` inside your model functions - as expected, it would refer to the parent context.
 Class methods defined as arrow Derpy might also not work very well with Derpy.

-# Other FAQs
+## Other FAQs
+### Can I do funky stuff like return new actions dynamically, for code splitting and whatnot?
+It's on the roadmap, which means I thought about doing it once, but was too lazy to write it myself.
+Care to make a pull request?

-## So this is cool, where can I find out more?
+### So this is cool, where can I find out more?
 I'm glad you asked!
 Here are some useful resources:
 - Feel free to ask questions and file issues [right here in GitHub](https://github.com/vdsabev/derpy/issues)
 - Browse the [CodePen collection](https://codepen.io/collection/DNdBBG)
 - [Follow me on Twitter](https://twitter.com/vdsabev) for updates and random thoughts

-## Wait, how big is it?
+### Wait, I want to run this library on a potato, how big is it?
 Always going on about size, are you?
-Okay, [the minified code](https://unpkg.com/derpy) is around 1.4KB, or 800 bytes gzipped.
-I hope you're happy now.
+Well, [the minified code](https://unpkg.com/derpy) is around 1.7KB, or 953 bytes gzipped.
+I hope you're happy.

+No?
+If you really want to go all the way down in size, you can import directly from individual files like `derpy/store` and see if that helps you reduce it even more.
+I think we all know why you're so obsessed with size though, and we're secretly laughing at you.

-## This code offends me and my cat
+### This code offends me and my cat
 Hey, this isn't a question!
 Don't you have something better to be upset about, like global puberty or senseless acts of violins?